Oberammergau

 Oberammergau is a municipality in the district of Garmisch-Partenkirchen, in Bavaria, Germany.
-The small town on the Ammer River is known for its woodcarvers and woodcarvings, for its NATO School, and around the world for its 380-year tradition of mounting Passion Plays.
+The small town on the Ammer River is known for its woodcarvers and woodcarvings, for its NATO School, and around the world for its tradition of mounting decennial Passion Plays since 1633.

 History

 Passion Play

 The Oberammergau Passion Play was first performed in 1634.
 According to local legend, the play is performed every ten years because of a vow made by the inhabitants of the village that if God spared them from the effects of the bubonic plague then sweeping the region, they would perform a passion play every ten years.
 A man traveling back to the town for Christmas allegedly brought the plague with him by accident.
 The man purportedly died from the plague and it began spreading throughout Oberammergau.
 After the vow was made, according to tradition, not another inhabitant of the town died from the plague.
 All of the town members that were still suffering from the plague are said to have recovered.

 The play is now performed in years ending with a zero, as well as in 1934 which was the 300th anniversary and 1984 which was the 350th anniversary (though the 1920 performance was postponed to 1922 due to postwar economic conditions, and the 1940 performance was cancelled due to the onset of the Second World War in 1939).
-The 2020 play is being postponed to 2022 due to the outbreak of COVID-19.
-It involves over 2000 actors, singers, instrumentalists and technicians, all residents of the village.
+The 2020 was postponed to 2022 due to the outbreak of COVID-19.
+It involves over 2,000 actors, singers, instrumentalists and technicians, all residents of the village.